NixOS/rfcs/rfcs/0140-simple-package-paths.md

 This part establishes the new _unit directory standard_ in Nixpkgs.
 This standard is internal to Nixpkgs and not exposed as public interface.
 This standard must be documented in the Nixpkgs manual.
+This PR will be backported to the stable release in order to ensure that backports of new packages work.

 ### File structure